7 Best Photo Editors for Computer

 Cons:

-• Limited compatibility with more complex file formats.
+• Limited compatibility with more complex formats.

 • Not suitable for detailed work.